minhhieu76qng/dsv-docs/docs/bitbucket.md

 ```bash
 sudo nano /etc/systemd/system/bitbucket.service
 ```
-Copy below text to `bitbucket.service`, then save and close file.
+Copy below text to `bitbucket.service`, then save and close the file.
 ```
 [Unit]
 #  specifies metadata and dependencies